 Once completing your quote request, our in-house designers will create a conceptual layout.
 We can often provide an estimate based on the information obtained from the site survey.
 If a site visit is necessary, a final proposal is prepared once that visit is performed to confirm the necessary details.

 See examples of conceptual layouts for a variety of projects below.

 In most cases, we try to provide a cost estimate prior to visiting your site.
 However, there are situations that require a site visit in order to determine your needs prior to providing an estimate or proposal.

 Step 4: Permitting (if necessary)

-Some custom projects may require a permit, depending on the scope of the project and the body of water involved.
+We are often asked "do I need a permit"?
+The answer is "maybe" — depending on the scope of the project and the body of water involved, you may need a permit.
 The Dock Doctors have several years of experience working with many of the State, Town, and Local agencies to obtain these permits for you.

 Step 5: Production

 Once all the designs and permits are in place, your project will then be placed on our production schedule.
 Work is performed on a first-come-first-served basis — timeframes will vary, pending workload.